pschatzmann/arduino-audio-tools/README.md

 - AudioOutputWithCallback class to provide callback integration e.g. with ESP8266Audio

 This functionality provides the glue which makes different audio processing components and libraries work together.
 We also provide plenty of examples that demonstrate how to implement the different scenarios.
 The __design philosophy__ is based on the Arduino conventions: we use the ```begin()``` and ```end()``` methods to start and stop the processing and we propagate the __use of Streams__.
-We all know the [Arduino Streams](https://pschatzmann.github.io/arduino-audio-tools/html/class_stream.html): We use them to write out print messages and sometimes we use them to read the output from Serial devices.
-The same thing applies to my “Audio Streams”: You can read audio data from “Audio Sources” and you write them to “Audio Sinks”.
+We all know the [Arduino Streams](https://pschatzmann.github.io/arduino-audio-tools/html/class_stream.html): We usually use them to write out print messages and sometimes we use them to read the output from Serial devices.
+The same thing applies to “Audio Streams”: You can read audio data from “Audio Sources” and you write them to “Audio Sinks”.

 As “Audio Sources” we will have e.g.: